 Bali has a rich and diverse culture, incredible places and sights, exotic temples and palaces, stunning natural backdrops, towering mountains, pristine jungles, looming volcanoes and, lush man-made terrace rice fields that exude peace and serenity.

-Bali can also enchant with its dramatic dances and colorful ceremonies, its arts, and crafts.
+Bali can also enchant with its dramatic dances and colourful ceremonies, its arts, and crafts.

-It’s also heaven for vegans, vegetarians and, anyone that likes to try new flavors.
+It’s also heaven for vegans, vegetarians and, anyone that likes to try new flavours.
 Be prepared for the grandiosity of the vegan food scene there.

 Negatives about Bali

 Comparing with other places, Bali has quite a lot of negative points in my opinion.